Maduka-Chisom/qr-code-component/README.md

 ## Overview

-The QR-code-component was quite a quick ride, my first challenge took me days to complete and i am excited about my growth and on the other i know learning never stops. see details below.
+The QR-code-component was quite a quick ride, my first challenge took me days to complete and i am excited about my growth and i know learning never stops.

 ### Screenshot